-Maintenance and Support Revenue
+Maintenance and support revenue

 Included in services and other revenue are revenue derived from maintenance and support.
 Maintenance and support consists of software updates and support.
-Software updates provide customers with rights to unspecified software product upgrades and maintenance releases and patches released during the term of the support personnel for software and hardware issues.
+Software updates provide customers with rights to unspecified software product upgrades and maintenance releases and patches released during the term of the support period.
+Support includes access to technical support personnel for software and hardware issues.